Back in the Saddle (Luke Combs song)

 "Back in the Saddle" is a song recorded by American country music singer Luke Combs.
-It was released on July 28, 2025, as the lead single from his upcoming sixth studio album.
+It was released on July 28, 2025, as the lead single from his sixth studio album, The Way I Am.
 Combs co-wrote the song with Dan Isbell and Jonathan Singleton, and co-produced it with Singleton and Chip Matthews.

 Background

 Combs co-wrote "Back in the Saddle" with Dan Isbell and Jonathan Singleton.
 Lyrically, the song uses "cowboy-themed imagery" to describe a man seeking a return to form, which Combs described as autobiographical: "It’s about just me getting back to what I did when I first started doing music, saddling up, hitting the road, getting after it, just kinda getting back to it."
 It marks the end of a brief hiatus and his first solo single release since "Ain't No Love in Oklahoma" over a year prior.
 He first announced the song's release on his social media accounts on July 16, 2025.

 The song was featured on the Madden NFL 26 soundtrack.
+The song also serves as the official opening theme for NASCAR on TNT for 2026.